DevExpress-Examples/blazor-create-popup-dynamically/README.md

     builder.Services.AddScoped<IDxModalPopupService, DxModalPopupService>();
     ```

-1. Create a Popup model based on which the custom popup's content is generated.
-Refer to the following file for the full implementation: [DxPopupModel.cs](/CS/DynamicPopup/Models/DxPopupModel.cs).
+1. Create a Popup model (used to generate custom popup content).
+Refer to the following file for implementation details: [DxPopupModel.cs](/CS/DynamicPopup/Models/DxPopupModel.cs).

 1. Create a Razor component ([DxModalPopup.razor](/CS/DynamicPopup/Components/DxModalPopup.razor)) that injects the service.

-1. _Optional._ If you want to show multiple pop-up windows on one page, create the corresponding number of `DxPopup` instances.
+1. _Optional._ If you wish to display multiple pop-up windows on a single page, create a corresponding number of `DxPopup` instances.
 Wrap the Popup's markup in a `@foreach` loop:

     ```Razor
     @foreach (var model in DxModalPopupService.Modals) {